Bungie-net/api/README.md

 This section will be added to as time goes by - we're working with it as we go!

+## 2020-11-19 Update for Ghost Energy

+Includes new enum values for Ghost and Subclass energy types.

 ## 2020-11-10 Update for Beyond Light and the Season of the Hunt

 Includes changes for Stasis, item icon watermarks, 'Active' and 'Legacy' Triumphs, and scored presentation nodes.